-It is amazing to note that the snake achieves this while fully awake and 100% alert to its surroundings.
+It’s amazing to note that the snake achieves this while fully awake and 100% alert to its surroundings.
 This is a sharp contrast to the generally known and appreciated theory of hibernation as a method of conserving energy and staying alive.

-What really is mind bogging from all this reality is that, a snake in such a state of prolonged starvation manages to keep it’s body temperature steady and even grow in length!
+What really is mind bogging from all this reality is that a snake in such a state of prolonged starvation manages to keep its body temperature steady and even grow in length!

 Some species have been reported to, besides growing in length, also growing a bigger head to better capture and feed on (bigger and better) prey, should the opportunity present itself.